nhtua/hello-falcon/README.md

 ```

 5. Create user for API login:
-You can defined default user as above ENV or create others by the command:
+You can defined default user as these above ENV or create others by the command:
 ```bash
 docker exec -it hello-falcon /bin/sh python adduser.py --user=User --password=Secret
 ```

-5. Stop the container:
+6. Stop the container:
 ```bash
 docker stop hello-falcon
 ```